 The team concluded that until randomized controlled trials are conducted, statins cannot be widely recommended for all people with HCV and cirrhosis, but patients with HCV who would require statins for other health issues such as high cholesterol should be prescribed those drugs.

-Statins and antiviral treatments—Another 2015 study, led by researchers from the VA Pittsburgh Healthcare System, found that statins improved outcomes among Veterans receiving antiviral treatment for hepatitis C. The researchers followed 7,248 hepatitis C patients who received antiviral treatment and were followed for at least 24 months after completing their therapy.
-Of those patients, 45 percent received statins.
+Statins and antiviral treatments—Researchers from the VA Pittsburgh Healthcare System reported in 2015 that statins improved outcomes among Veterans receiving antiviral treatment for hepatitis C. The researchers followed 7,248 hepatitis C patients who received antiviral treatment for at least 24 months after completing therapy.
+Of those patients, 45% received statins.

-Those who used statins were significantly more likely to have a sustained response to antiviral therapy, compared with those who did not (39 percent versus 33 percent.)
-Statin users were also less likely to progress to cirrhosis (17 percent versus 25 percent) or to develop liver cancer (1.2 percent versus 2.6 percent.)
+Those who used statins were significantly more likely to have a sustained response to antiviral therapy, compared with those who did not (39% versus 33%).
+Statin users were also less likely to progress to cirrhosis (17% versus 25%) or to develop liver cancer (1.2% versus 2.6%).

 According to the research team, the data support the use of statins in patients with HCV.